Techies01TC/Stylegan_Color_Gender_Control/README.md

 For example, if you need to select the person with  black ethinicity you need to set 'row_seeds' to '[75]' i.e. 'row_seeds=[75]'.
 In col_seeds we take random values for genrating faces.

 -The code is optimized to run on 'CPU devices'.If you don't have 'GPU', you can run this in your machine

+-If you need multiple images with multiple ethinicity, you can add more seed numbers in the row_seeds and col_seeds lists